section-engineering-education/engineering-education/articles/understanding-tcp-ip-transport-layer-protocols/index.md

 Well-Known ports are port numbers assigned to services such as web browsers, email clients, HTTPS, and Telnet.
 The RFC6335 Outlines the registration procedures for these services and port numbers.

-The table below shows some well-known ports, the transport layer protocol they support, and their applications.
+The table below shows us some well-known port numbers, the transport layer protocol that they support, and their applications.
 These port numbers are assigned as listed in RFC6335.

 |Port number | Protocol| Application|
 |:----:|:----:|:----|